knpuniversity/drupal-under-the-hood/README.md

 php -S localhost:8000
 ```

-Now check out the site at `http://localhost:8000`
+Now check out the site at `http://localhost:8000` and go through the
+installation process.

 Have fun!